-The Town of Hancock does not need a full time police force and none is contemplated in the next five years.
+The Town of Hancock does not need a full-time police force and none is contemplated in the next five years.
 Vermont State Police patrol the town on a fairly regular basis.
 There is no set schedule for these patrols.
-The town does not have a paid constable, but a constable is elected for a one-year term to conduct administrative functions in service to the Selectboard.
+The town does have a formal contract with the Addison County Sheriff to patrol and Hancock receives a revenue from tickets written.
 Residents may call the Vermont State Police for assistance.